Types of Financial Aid

 Native American Grants (BIA, WIG)

-- Bureau of Indian Affairs (BIA) Students must complete a separate Indian Scholarship Application which is obtained from their tribal education office for the purpose of certifying the student's degree of Indian blood.
+- Students interested in receiving Bureau of Indian Affairs (BIA) funding must complete a separate Indian Scholarship Application which is obtained from their tribal education office for the purpose of certifying the student's degree of Indian blood.

 Federal College Work Study (CWS)

 Federal College Work Study (CWS) provides jobs to students with financial need allowing them to earn money to help pay for educational expenses.
 On-campus positions are available, as well as off-campus community service positions.
 CWS students must be enrolled at least half-time (6 credits) to qualify to work under this program.
 If you are eligible for CWS, you can earn up to the amount listed on your award letter or until Western's total College Work-Study allocation is exhausted.
 CWS students are paid on a bi-monthly basis, based on the number of hours worked.
 The rate of pay is $8.00/hour.
 Students may not work more than 10 hours per week unless they are employed during the summer (July-August) in which they can work up to 25 hours per week.
 (Students enrolled in summer credit classes are not eligible to work under the Summer Work-study program.)
 This money is earned and paid to the student, not deducted from the student's Western account.
 These funds are limited and students are encouraged to complete the FAFSA as soon as possible.

 Federal Direct Loans

 Direct Loans - Available to students that are enrolled for six or more credits

 The William D. Ford Federal Direct Loan Program enables eligible students and parents to borrow from the U.S. Dept. of Education instead of from a bank or other lending institution.
 This allows borrowers to work with a single entity, through its Direct Loan Servicing Center, when repaying loans or dealing with loan-related issues.
 Repayment of the principal amount does not begin until six (6) months after you graduate, withdraw, or drop below half-time status.

-- A Subsidized Direct Loan is awarded on the basis of financial need.
+- Subsidized Direct Loan is awarded on the basis of financial need.
 The federal government pays the borrower's accrued interest during certain periods, such as when the student is in school.